Yellowen/Owrang/docs/user/setup/docs.user.setup.taxes.md

 You must usually collect taxes from your Customer and pay them to the government.
 At times, you may have to pay multiple taxes to multiple government bodies like local government, state or provincial and federal or central government.

-The way ERPNext sets up taxes is via templates.
+The way Owrang sets up taxes is via templates.
 Other types of charges that may apply to your invoices (like shipping, insurance etc.) can also be configured as taxes.

 To create a new sales tax template called Sales Taxes and Charges Master, you have to go to: